 Heat’s Jovic To Be Reevaluated In Four Weeks After Fracturing Hand

 Heat forward Nikola Jovic suffered a fracture in the second metacarpal of his right hand, the Heat’s PR department tweets.
-He will be in a splint and re-evaluated in four weeks.
+He will be in a splint and will be reevaluated in four weeks.

 This confirms the initial diagnosis that the team reported but provides a better understanding of his recovery timetable.
-It also determines that surgery, at least at this time, will not be required.
+It also indicates that surgery, at least at this time, will not be required.

-With less than two months remaining before the postseason, Jovic’s injury could be a season-ender.
+With less than two months remaining before the postseason, Jovic’s injury – which occurred during the first half against the Bucks on Sunday – could end up being a season-ender.

 Kyle Anderson and Jaime Jaquez are expected to have bigger roles with Jovic sidelined.